 Our efforts span beyond raw material choices to consider the overall environmental impact of materials and the full life cycle of our finished product.
-One life cycle stage we focus on is the processing of raw materials into a finished material, such as textile knitting, textile dyeing, and midsole manufacturing, all of which contribute approximately 28% of our total carbon emissions.
+One life cycle stage we focus on is the processing of raw materials into a finished material, such as textile knitting, textile dyeing, and midsole manufacturing, all of which contribute 29% of our total greenhouse gas (GHG) emissions.

-To help lower the environmental impact of our materials and product across their life cycles, we use the industry standard tools, Higg Materials Sustainability Index (Higg MSI) and Higg Product Module (Higg PM).
-Developed by the apparel and footwear industry collaborative group the Sustainable Apparel Coalition, the Higg product tools measure five environmental impact categories: fossil fuel depletion, global warming potential, water scarcity, eutrophication, and chemistry.
-The Higg Index product tools allow us to use industry life cycle assessment data and implement a scientific approach to identify new strategies to further reduce carbon emissions of our materials and product, as well as other environmental impacts, such as water scarcity.
+To help better understand the environmental impact of our materials and product across their life cycles, we use the industry standard tools, Higg Materials Sustainability Index (Higg MSI) and Higg Product Module (Higg PM).
+Developed by the apparel and footwear industry collaborative group the Sustainable Apparel Coalition, the Higg product tools measure five environmental impact categories: global warming potential, fossil fuel depletion, water scarcity, eutrophication and chemistry.
+The Higg Index product tools allow us to use industry life cycle assessment data and implement a scientific approach to identify new strategies to further reduce GHG emissions of our materials and product, as well as other environmental impacts, such as water scarcity.
 These tools also help us improve the accuracy of our impact disclosures such as Scope 3 greenhouse gas emissions.